 Answer: Yes: The SDRA lands form part of a developing neighbourhood / designated Key Urban Village, the development of which commenced in 2000 and which has yet to be built out / completed.
-Significant housing, roads/movement infrastructure, open space, community infrastructure and economic/retail (Town Centre) objectives remain to be secured and there are significant gaps in the urban structure.
+Significant housing, roads/movement infrastructure, open space, community infrastructure and economic/retail (Town Centre) objectives remain to be achieved.